-Jamee Beaudry joined the JCC ELC, Hingham in June 2019.
-She has worked in the field of Early Childhood Education for over 20 years in a wide range of positions from public school Kindergarten & 1st grade teacher, private tutor, to her most recent position as the Director of the South Shore YMCA Early Childhood Center in Hanover.
-Jamee and her family currently live in Scituate.
-She enjoys supporting young children in their journey to become curious and engaged learners.
+Jamee joined the JCC ELC, Hingham as Director in June of 2019.
+She has worked in the field of Early Childhood Education for over 20 years in a wide range of positions from public school Kindergarten and 1st grade teacher in the Everett and Wellesley Public Schools, private tutor, and Director of the South Shore YMCA Early Learning Center in Hanover.
+Jamee attended Clark University where she obtained a Bachelor’s Degree in Music and Communications, and spent an additional year earning her teaching credential in Elementary Education grades 1-6.
+She completed her Master’s Degree in Education with a Specialization in Literacy at Lesley University, as well as studied Special Education at Bridgewater State University.
+Jamee enjoys supporting young children and their teachers in their never-ending quest to become curious and engaged learners.

 Indira joined us as the Director of the JCC ELC, Brookline/Brighton in 1997.
 She became Supervising Director in 2011 and continued to oversee all phases of school operations at the Brookline/Brighton site, while also assuming responsibility for program quality and content across all ELC locations.
 In 2014, Indira was promoted to Director, Early Learning Center Operations.
 In her current role as Assistant Vice President, she oversees operations of all JCC Early Learning Centers.

 Indira participates in the Greater Boston Director’s Council of Early Childhood Jewish Educators and is an active member of the National Association for the Education of Young Children (NAEYC).
 She holds BA and MS degrees in Early Childhood Education from Lesley University and has more than 30 years of experience in the field.